ymirsky/CT-GAN/README.md

 **Limitations**

 * this version will not automatically locate candicate injection/removal locations within a target scan.
-* during the tampering process, we scale (interpolate) the entire scan as opposed to just the candidate location (cuboid).
-This means tampering takes longer to process than necessary.
+Please see our paper for details on this algorithm.

 # The CT-GAN Code